-For general instructions on creating a JMX listener, see "Creating a Notification Listener" in Oracle Fusion Middleware Developing Custom Management Utilities With JMX for Oracle WebLogic Server.
+For general instructions on creating a JMX listener, see "Creating a Notification Listener" in Developing Custom Management Utilities With JMX for Oracle WebLogic Server.

 - 2. Create a class that does the following: - a.
 Configures an instance of weblogic.management.timer.TimerMBean to emit javax.management.timer.TimerNotification notifications at a specific time or at a recurring interval.
-See TimerNotification in the J2SE 6.0 API Specification at http://java.sun.com/javase/6/docs/api/javax/management/tim er/TimerNotification.html.
+See TimerNotification in the J2SE 6.0 API Specification at http://download.oracle.com/javase/6/docs/api/javax/managem ent/timer/TimerNotification.html.

-For each notification that you configure, include a String in the notification's Type attribute that identifies the event that caused the timer to emit the notification.
+For each notification that you configure, include a String in the notification's $T{ype}$ attribute that identifies the event that caused the timer to emit the notification.